steoo/Netflix-TV/README.md

 ##How to contribute?

-Really simple: fork(), create branch, test it in the browser, always remember to put some documentation.
+Really simple: fork(), create branch, test it in the browser, always remember to put some documentation, make a PR.

+##Build instructions
+In the meantime that we don't have a build.sh yet, these is the build routine;

+1 - `npm install` to install the whole depencies ( especially `dev` ones )

+2 - `gulp build-inject` as long as we do not have a `default` task yet and the `injectPlay` is not ES6 yet.

+3 - Load the extension as "not a package"

 ##License